r5valkyrie/master_server/README.md

 # Server Time-To-Live in Redis (in seconds)
 SERVER_TTL=35

-# API Key for Client/Programmatic Access (Required)
-# Used by game clients and external tools to authenticate API requests
-# This is NOT for the admin web panel - that uses user accounts from the database
+# Note: API keys are managed through the admin panel at `/admin/apiKeys` and stored in the database
-API_KEY=your_secure_api_key_here
+# No API_KEY environment variable is needed

 # Admin Session Secret (Required)
 # Used for admin web panel JWT session tokens